simon-ament/Study/content/🚑 Software-Technik/04_agile_scrum.md

 1. **User role:** this could be a specific type of user, like an "admin" or "customer," or a more general role, like "end user"
 2. **Goal:** this should be a single, clear objective
-3. **Reason:** explain why the user wants to achieve this goal | provides context and justification for the feature
+3. **Reason:** explain why the user wants to achieve this goal | provide context and justification for the feature
 4. **Acceptance Criteria:** set the expectations that have to be met for the user story to be **closed** | often written as a checklist of specific requirements

 ## Benefits
-1. **User centric:** keeps the focus on the user's needs
+- **User centric:** keeps the focus on the user's needs
-2. **Collaboration:** Encourages teamwork and communication
+- **Collaboration:** Encourages teamwork and communication
-3. **Flexibility:** Easily adjustable as priorities change
+- **Flexibility:** Easily adjustable as priorities change
-4. **Clarity:** Offers clear guidance on what needs to be built
+- **Clarity:** Offers clear guidance on what needs to be built

 ## Common Mistakes
-1. **Vagueness:** "As a user, I want a better dashboard"
+- **Vagueness:** "As a user, I want a better dashboard"
-2. **Too large:** "As an admin, I want to manage users, roles, and permissions"
+- **Too large:** "As an admin, I want to manage users, roles, and permissions"
-3. **Focusing on Solutions:** "As a user, I want a drop-down menu to select my country"
+- **Focusing on Solutions:** "As a user, I want a drop-down menu to select my country"

 > [!example] Examples
 > 1. As an **online shopper**, I want to **receive price alerts** so that **I can buy my** **favorite products a lower prices**